alonsobsd/wazuh-makejail/README.md

 # wazuh-makejail
-Wazuh-makejail is a [AppJail](https://github.com/DtxdF/AppJail) template ([AppJail-makejail](https://github.com/AppJail-makejails)) used by deploy a testing [Wazuh](https://wazuh.com/) single-node infrastructure on [FreeBSD](https://freebsd.org/).
+Wazuh-makejail is a [AppJail](https://github.com/DtxdF/AppJail) file ([AppJail-makejail](https://github.com/AppJail-makejails)) used by deploy a testing [Wazuh](https://wazuh.com/) single-node infrastructure on [FreeBSD](https://freebsd.org/).
 The principal goals are helps us to fast way install, configure and run wazuh-indexer (opensearch), wazuh-manager, logstash, filebeat and wazuh-dashboards (opensearch-dashboards + wazuh-kibana-app).
 Take on mind this container as is must be used by testing/learning purpose and it is not recommended for production because it has a minimal configuration for run wazuh.

 ![image](https://user-images.githubusercontent.com/11150989/204661974-141395d0-dda0-4573-8ea6-4d3b17ad2759.png)

 ![image](https://user-images.githubusercontent.com/11150989/204662101-75880698-8cfd-4aa9-b0ac-e9bac011cd5c.png)

 ## Requirements
-Before you can install wazuh using this template you need some initial configurations
+Before you can install wazuh using this makejail you need some initial configurations

 #### Enable Packet filter
 We need add somes lines to /etc/rc.conf